SylvainGa/Tesla-Link/README.md

 You can find more details on how to use the application by reading the [Operating Guide] (https://github.com/SylvainGa/Tesla-Link/blob/master/Tesla-Link-OperatingGuide.pdf).

 ## Changelog since forking from srwalter:
-V7.19.0 Added the following
-- Teslemetry as a proxy to the Tesla Fleet API.
-Selectable in the App configuration.
-See documentation on how to use.
-Tesla-Link Tessie remains unchanged.
+V9.0.0 Is the merging of the Legacy and Tessie app (so a new major version) in one app with some new additions
+- A drop down in the config is used to choose between Tesla, Tessie and Teslemetry as proxy (Teslemetry is new).
+You don't need to enter the URL anymore as they default to their optimal value.
+You can still make them point to something else if you prefer
-- You can toggle the locking of the vehicle when launched from complications (ie, a watch face like Crystal Tesla),
+- You can toggle the locking of the vehicle, lock it or unlock it when launched from complications (ie, a watch face like Crystal Tesla)
+- Media volume adjustments as well as Play/Pause is now working in the Media panel!
+Still waiting for Tesla to activate the other commands :-(
 - Compiled with CIQ 7.2.1

+V8.1.0
+- Compiled with CIQ 7.1.1 to add the Forerunner 165 and 165m.
+- Fixed a crash in the preconditioning code and discrepencies between the SoC when running as a glance

+V8.0.0 Replaced Tesla's Owners unsupported API for Tessie's Dev API.
+See documentation on how to use

 V7.18.0 Fixed the 412 error message thanks to a post I saw in the teslamate GitHub